Fair Use Text

 Fair Use Determination

 All factors are considered when determining fair use and no one factor is more important than another.
 Not all educational uses are “fair uses.”
 Each use of a copyrighted work needs to be evaluated individually as there are no clear-cut and unambiguous rules of fair use.
-Kenneth Crews from Columbia University has created a webpage with examples of common scenarios in the application of the principle of fair use in electronic reserves systems.
-Each factor is analyzed and possible alternative(s) to electronic reserves are given.
+Columbia University Libraries' Office of Copyright Advisory Services has developed a checklist to assist in the process of Fair Use evaluation.